SharonCao0920/MachineLearning/SupervisedLearning/FallingPredictionUsingKNN/README.md

 ## About the Project

 ### Description
-This project is to predicet the fall using KNN algorithm with data collected from two sensors.
+This project is to predict the fall using KNN algorithm with data collected from two sensors.
-Data sent from Gyroscope senso and Accelerometer sensor can be used to categorize any motion.
+Data sent from Gyroscope sensor and Accelerometer sensor can be used to categorize any motion.

 * 3 numbers from Accelerometer sensor
 * 3 numbers from Gyroscope sensor